lexxndr/ps-staff-discord-bot/README.md

 python main.py
 ```
 Make sure your `.env` file is in the right place and filled with the correct shit.

-## configuration
-- `token`: Your Discord bot token.
-Don't fucking share this with anyone.
-- `guthib`: The raw URL to your GitHub repo or whatever the bot needs to pull from.

 ## support
 If this shit breaks, i dont care if you are not a polaroid staff.
 Check your setup, your Python version, and your environment variables.